Information, effect, dosage & side effects

 Unfortunately, the human body can hardly convert ALA into these active forms.
 Therefore, omega-3 fatty acids of plant based origin are mostly inferior to animal sources such as fish.

 Studies have shown that chia seeds (especially when ground) can increase blood levels of ALA and EPA, but not DHA.
-In order to supply the body and the brain with the extremely important DHA, you should either eat fish regularly, consume omega 3 fish oil or take DHA capsules as a vegan or vegetarian.
+To supply the body and the brain with the extremely important DHA, you should either eat fish regularly, consume omega 3 fish oil or take DHA capsules as a vegan or vegetarian.